Luther (album)

 Luther is the debut album by American recording artist group Luther, released in May 1976.
-The album features Luther Vandross and along with members Anthony Hinton, Diane Sumler, Theresa V. Reed, and Christine Wiltshire.
+The album features Luther Vandross with members Anthony Hinton, Diane Sumler, Theresa V. Reed, and Christine Wiltshire.

 "It's Good for the Soul", "Funky Music (Is a Part of Me)" and "The 2nd Time Around" were released as singles, but the album failed to chart.
 Vandross bought back the rights to the album after the record label dropped the group, preventing its later re-release.
+It was re-released April 19, 2024 by Legacy Recordings.

 The song "The 2nd Time Around" was later re-recorded also titled "The Second Time Around" in the closing track on his 1988 album Any Love.